 If daffodils come into leaf but produce no flowers they are known as blind daffodils the causes are:

-- Very dry soil can cause blindness and its a good idea if planting into dry soil to plant deep a minimum of three times the bulb height
+Very dry soil can cause blindness and it's a good idea if planting into dry soil to mulch the area to retain moisture and ameliorate the dryness.

-- Planting too late daffodils can be a cause of no flowers.
-Daffodils need to be in the soil and planted by mid-September
+Planting too late daffodils can be a cause of no flowers.
+Daffodils need to be in the soil and planted by mid-September.

-- Mature clumps of daffodils can get over crowded in which case lift and divide and replant.
+Mature clumps of daffodils can get overcrowded in which case lift and divide and replant.
 The time to lift is as the bulbs come into leaf and replant immediately.

 Defoliation and knotting can cause a problem.
 It maybe tempting to make the tired foliage look more attractive but it inhibits the take up of nutrients by the leaves.
 It is important to let the foliage die down naturally for at least 6 weeks post flowering

 No flowers on Tulips